Saints

 LEER EN ESPAÑOL

-This life-size statue of Saint Dymphna is my latest commission
+This life-size statue is my latest commission

-She was a 7th century Irish martyr saint.
+She was a 7th-century Irish martyr saint.

 I carved her in tropical cedar.
-Father Mark O’Donnell commissioned this statue for Saint Joseph’s Catholic Church in New London Connecticut.
+Father Mark O’Donnell commissioned this statue for Saint Joseph’s Catholic Church in New London, Connecticut.

 Watch the video